-Experience the excitement of racing champion sled dogs at the Alaska Mushing School, just 75 minutes from Anchorage.
+Feel the thrill of racing champion sled dogs at the Alaska Mushing School — choose their Willow location, just 75 minutes north of Anchorage, or their Chugiak outpost, only 15 minutes from town.
 Get a professional’s look into the mushing lifestyle as you ride behind a team of energetic sled dogs on trails connected to the famous Iditarod route.
 Bundle up and ride in comfort, or brave the cold and drive the team yourself!

 For thousands of years, sled dogs have been depended upon as a critical means of winter travel in Alaska’s wild and remote reaches.
 In fact, up until the 1940s, people still relied on these hard-working dogs to help deliver U.S. mail to rural villages.
 You can learn more about this history and experience the thrill of mushing yourself through the Alaska Mushing School.
 The school is a cooperative venture of several professional mushers, who want to share their passion with visitors and teach them about the dogs and this unusual – but very Alaskan – lifestyle.